kermitt2/delft/Readme.md

 * The evaluations for sequence labelling are based on a modified version of https://github.com/chakki-works/seqeval

 * The preprocessor of the sequence labelling part is derived from https://github.com/Hironsan/anago/

+* [ELMo](https://allennlp.org/elmo) contextual embeddings are developed by the [AllenNLP](https://allennlp.org) team and we use the TensorFlow library [bilm-tf](https://github.com/allenai/bilm-tf) for integrating them into DeLFT.

 ## License and contact